 Distance from Chania town: 25 km

-Sandy beach close to Kalyve Beach, organized, exposed to northern winds.
+Characteristics: Sandy beach close to Kalyves Beach, organized, exposed to northern winds.

 Another very popular beach in the area is Almyrida (also spelled Almirida), located in the village bearing the same name.
 There are two sandy beaches separated by a pier with a picturesque church standing at its tip.